Employer of Record

 Paid Time Off (PTO):

-• PTO Payout at Termination Employers must account for and pay any accrued and outstanding holiday pay when the employment relationship ceases.
+• PTO Payout at Termination Employers must account for and settle accrued and outstanding holiday pay or holiday allowance when the employment relationship ceases, in line with the applicable holiday rules.

 Maternity, Paternity, and Adoptive Leave: